Jared-Kunhart/render_deployment/README.md

 You can access this information anytime by going back to your Dashboard, and clicking on the database instance.

-Now setup the External Database URL, Scroll down to access control and add 0.0.0.0/0 and save.
+Now setup the External Database URL, Scroll down to access control and add 0.0.0.0/0 and save. *Make sure to delete the 0.0.0.0/0 connection once you are done with this guide.*

 ![image](https://user-images.githubusercontent.com/89172742/199660081-a638c24f-ab3c-47bc-9062-c9cd15576250.png)